 The European Network for the Study of Cholangiocarcinoma (ENS-CCA) is an open, international network of scientists focused on the multidisciplinary study of CCA.
 This pan-European consortium was created in 2015 with the main aim of promoting collaborative research projects at the basic, translational and clinical levels.

 The ENS-CCA is coordinating a European Registry of patients with CCA (competitively funded by EASL in 2016 and in 2019) with clinical, biochemical, histological information using the on-line platform REDCap.
 This registry is the basis of multiple ongoing collaborative projects, which include the use of biological samples of patients from participating Institutions.

-The ENS-CCA consortium has been awarded with a COST Action (European Cooperation in Science and Technology; H2020) called “EURO-CHOLANGIO-NET” (2019-2023) that will support the creation of different working groups (on basic science, histological and morphological characterization, molecular profiling, experimental therapeutics, biomarkers/diagnosis, and epidemiology/clinical trials), collaborative projects, dissemination programs, congresses/schools/workshops, and exchange of students between European institutions, among others.
+The ENS-CCA consortium has been awarded with a COST Action (European Cooperation in Science and Technology; H2020) called “EURO-CHOLANGIO-NET” (2019-2023) that will support the creation of different working groups (on basic science, histological and morphological characterisation, molecular profiling, experimental therapeutics, biomarkers/diagnosis, and epidemiology/clinical trials), collaborative projects, dissemination programmes, congresses/schools/workshops, and exchange of students between European institutions, among others.